IQue: iQue 3DS XL

-The iQue 3DS XL is the Chinese Version of the Nintendo 3DS XL.
+The iQue 3DS XL is a variant of the Nintendo 3DS XL.
 It was the only version of the 3DS offered by iQue.
-Unlike the Nintendo 3DS XL from other regions, the iQue 3DS XL doesn't have a Nintendo eShop, save data can't be transferred from an iQue DSi to an iQue 3DS XL or between systems and iQue DSiWare can't be played on an iQue 3DS XL.
-Only 2 games have been released for the console and they were both preinstalled on every console made.
+Unlike the Nintendo 3DS XL from other regions, the iQue 3DS XL cannot access the Nintendo eShop, transfer save data between systems, or play DSiWare.
+Only two games were released for the console, both of which were pre-installed on every console made.
 No physical game cards were ever made.